[Japanese Documentation]Japanese MetRec Documentation

 MetRec neither works with TV cards or any frame grabber from a different vendor, nor is it able to read AVI or other video files.

-MetRec requires at least 16 MB of main memory (recommended: 128 MB).
+MetRec requires at least 32 MB (DOS/Win98) resp.
+256 MB (Win XP/7/8/10) of RAM (recommended: 256/1024 MB).
 The software runs at a graphics resolution of 1024x768 pixels and therefore requires a graphics card with at least 1 MB memory installed.
-A fast PCI graphics card like Matrox Millenium is advised to ensure that your system is not slowed down by the graphics output.
-You should have at least 25 MB of free harddisc space (recommended: 1 GB).
-When you intend to save meteor frames, a disc space of the expected meteor number times the number of frames per event times 100 kByte is required.
+You should have at least 500 MB of free harddisk space (recommended: >10 GB).

 How does an observation with MetRec look like?